bulmaroarellano/React-for-Internationalization/README.md

-# Test your knowledge!
+# Activity 2.2: Creating a React App to Log Your Goals for This Book

-Suppose you are creating your personal portfolio page, and as part of that page, you want to output some basic information about yourself (e.g., your name or age).
-You could use React and build a React component that outputs this kind of information, as outlined in the following activity.
+Suppose you are adding a new section to your portfolio site, where you plan to track your learning progress.
+As part of this page, you plan to define and output your main goals for this book (e.g., "Learn about key React features", "Do all the exercises", etc.).

-The aim is to create a React app as you learned it in the previous chapter (i.e., create it via npx create-react-app, run npm start to start the development server) and edit the App.js file such that you output some basic information about yourself.
-You could, for example output your full name, address, job title or other kinds of information.
-In the end, it is up to you what content you want to output and which HTML elements you choose.
+The aim of this activity is to create another new React project in which you add multiple new components.
+Each goal will be represented by a separate component, and all these goal components will be grouped together into another component that lists all main goals.
+In addition, you can add an extra header component that contains the main title for the webpage.

-The idea behind this first exercise is that you practice project creation and working with JSX code.
+Perform the following steps to complete this activity:

-The steps are as follows:
+Create a new React project by running npx create-react-app my-app.
+You can replace my-app with any name of your choice, and you can run this command in any fitting place on your system (e.g., on your desktop).
+Start the development web server by running npm start inside the created project folder.

-1.- Create a new React project via npx create-react-app.
+Create a new /src/components folder in the project
-2.- Edit the App.js file in the /src folder of the created project and return JSX code with any HTML elements of your choice to output basic information about yourself.
+In the /src/components folder, create multiple component files—for example, FirstGoal.js, SecondGoal.js, ThirdGoal.js, GoalList.js and Header.js